1. HISTORICAL BACKGROUND AND LEGISLATIVE FRAMEWORK

 6.3 Place of arbitration, place of hearing, language of arbitration

-6.3.1 Place of arbitration: The place of arbitration determines the jurisdiction that governs the arbitration procedure and the legal seat of the arbitration.
+6.3.1 Place of arbitration: the place of arbitration determines the jurisdiction that governs the arbitration procedure and the legal seat of the arbitration.
 The Arbitration Ordinance, in line with party autonomy, allows parties to choose the place of arbitration.
 Failing party agreement, the arbitral tribunal will choose the place of arbitration.
-72 Section 48(1) of the Arbitration Ordinance.

-6.3.2 Place of hearing: The place of hearing is different from the place of arbitration.
-The place of hearing refers to the venue or location of the arbitration.
+6.3.2 Place of hearing: the place of hearing is different from the place of arbitration and refers to the venue or location of the arbitration.
 The Arbitration Ordinance acknowledges the distinction between the place of arbitration and the place of hearing.
 While it is common for hearings to take place at the place of arbitration, this is not mandatory.
 The Arbitration Ordinance expressly provides that the meetings and hearings can take place at a location other than the place of arbitration.
-73 Section 48(2) of the Arbitration Ordinance.

-6.3.3 Language of arbitration: Also in line with party autonomy, the Arbitration Ordinance provides that the parties are free to decide on the language(s) to be used in the proceedings.
+6.3.3 Language of arbitration: also in line with party autonomy, the Arbitration Ordinance provides that the parties are free to decide on the language(s) to be used in the proceedings.
 If no agreement exists, the tribunal decides the language of the proceedings.
-74 Section 50 of the Arbitration Ordinance.

 6.4 Submissions